Switch to these 5 eco-friendly DIY beauty alternatives and help save our seas this World Ocean Day05 June 2019

 10 to 30 drops of lavender essential oil

 In a double boiler or glass bowl, combine all ingredients minus the essential oils.
 Bring to medium heat, stir continuously until all the ingredients are melted, then remove and add your essential oils.
 Place your mixture in the fridge for an hour to harden.
-When time is up, using a hand mix, whip until light and fluffy, then return to fridge for 10 - 15 minutes.
+When time is up, using a hand mixer, whip until light and fluffy, then return to the fridge for 10 - 15 minutes.
 Store in the fridge in a sealed glass jar.

 Treat your tresses to a deeply nourishing Banana hair mask (via Hair Buddha)

 There’s always a banana or two in the fruit bowl that’s a little too ripe to eat.
 But why throw them away when you can make the most moisture-intensive hair mask ever?
 Good inside and out, bananas are packed full of vitamin C, magnesium and vitamin B5, which is great for adding volume, pliability and shine.

 1 ripe banana (if you have long hair, opt for 2)

 2 tablespoons of olive oil or coconut oil